SWIFTSIM/swiftsim/doc/RTD/source/FriendsOfFriends/algorithm_description.rst

 In practice, this is done by using a *linking length* ``l`` and demanding that any particle that finds another particle within a distance ``l`` is linked to it to form a group.
-A particle is linked directly to all the other particles within distance ``l`` (its *friends*) and indirectly to all the particles that are linked to its friends (its *friends-of-friends*).
-This creates networks of particles linked together that are called *groups*.
-The size (or length) of group is the number of particles in that group.
+A particle is linked directly to all other particles within a distance ``l`` (its *friends*) and indirectly to all particles that are linked to its friends (its *friends-of-friends*).
+This creates networks of linked particles which are called *groups*.
+The size (or length) of a group is the number of particles in that group.
 If a particle does not find any other particle within ``l`` then it forms its own group of size 1.
 For a given distribution of particles the resulting list of groups is unique and unambiguously defined.

-Small groups are typically discarded the final catalog only contain objects with a length above a minimal threshold, typically of the order of ``20`` particles.
+Small groups are typically discarded, the final catalog only contains objects with a length above a minimal threshold, typically of the order of ``20`` particles.
 Smaller groups can often be spurious.

 Once the groups have been identified, properties can be computed for each of them.
-The total mass or the centre of mass are typical examples.
+The total mass or the centre of mass are common examples.
 These are then stored in catalogs alongside a unique identifier for each group.